"Gold Recovery for Dummies?"

 Engineer/Hobbyist - Caldwell, Idaho

-A. You can leach it off with a 5% solution of sodium or potassium cyanide (REALLY TOXIC STUFF!), a dash of Hydrogen Peroxide makes it work faster.
+A. You can leach it off with a 5% solution of sodium or potassium cyanide (REALLY TOXIC STUFF!), a dash of 35% Hydrogen Peroxide [linked by editor to product info at Amazon] makes it work faster.
 Then you can electroplate out the gold.the solution is reusable just add a little more cyanide if it quits working.
 Another method is digest the metal in 50% nitric acid this will leave pieces of gold leaf behind which you can filter out.
 Gets kinda expensive unless you have a cheap source of HNO3.
 As far as the gold on pottery goes you would have to process a heck of a lot since it's only a few millionths of an inch thick.
 You can kill the cyanide with calcium hypochlorite for disposal.
 I once got about 3 oz of gold off mil spec connector pins but I had to process about 27 pounds of them.
-Good luck and be very careful with the cyanide.Jan S
+Good luck and be very careful with the cyanide.Jan S [last name deleted for privacy by Editor]

 - Dallas, Texas